Geek-Estate/horizon-landingpage/faq/index.md

 **A:** Couchsurfing or AirBnB.

 Couchsurfing is a single hospitality exchange network ([the largest, but not the only](http://www.horizonapp.co/blog/hospitality-networks-history/)), while Horizon enables hospitality exchanges to take place among members of any existing trusted community.
-[Longer version](http://www.horizonapp.co/blog/couchsurfing-differences/).
+[Longer version](/blog/couchsurfing-differences/).

 AirBnB is a peer to peer accommodation marketplace allowing individuals to monetize their couches, rooms, or homes by renting to anyone with an AirBnB profile and credit card, while Horizon enables you to host only people from your trusted networks in your home, with the ability for those travelers to say thanks by donating to your charity of choice.
+[Longer version](/blog/horizon-different-airbnb/)

 ### Product Specifics ###